A Nigerian government healthcare agency’s unsecured buckets exposed thousands of applicants’ personal data

 By reporting these leaks, we hope to make the internet safer for everyone.

-Website Planet prioritizes honesty and serves as the top resource for web designers, digital marketers, developers, and businesses with an online presence.
-We offer tools and resources catering to individuals ranging from beginners to experts.
+Website Planet is the number one resource for web designers, digital marketers, developers, and businesses with an online presence.

-We have an experienced team of ethical security research experts who uncover and disclose serious data leaks as part of a free service for the online community at large.
-Our recent discoveries include a breach at a famous US news corporation, and an incident that exposed millions of website users’ online traffic.
+Our team of ethical security research experts uncovers and discloses serious data leaks as part of a free community service we perform for the web at large.

 We check all user comments within 48 hours to make sure they are from real people like you.
 We're glad you found this article useful - we would appreciate it if you let more people know about it.